bradietilley/pest-stories/docs/actions/repeating.md

 ### Action Repeating

-There may be situations where you wish to run an action (action or task) several times.
+There may be situations where you wish to run an action (action or action) several times.
 You can achieve this by passing `->repeat()` to an action.

 ```php
 Action::make('post')